Cong-ruled Rajasthan Cabinet expansion likely next week: Party sources | Politics

 He had said that he is in touch with the party high command over the issues raised by him and hoped that the required steps would be taken soon.

-The pilot was sacked as the deputy chief minister and Pradesh Congress Committee (PCC) chief in July last year after he rebelled against the leadership of Gehlot after the one-month-long political crisis, the party high command announced to form a three-member committee to look into the issues raised by him.
+Pilot was sacked as the deputy chief minister and the Pradesh Congress Committee (PCC) chief in July last year after he rebelled against the leadership of Gehlot after a one-month-long political crisis, the party high command announced to form a three-member committee to look into the issues raised by him.

-Last month, MLAs from Pilot camp said that the party should fulfil the promises made to Pilot last month, following which the demand for Cabinet expansion and political appointments gained momentum.
-At present, there are 21 members in the council of ministers, including the chief minister, and nine slots are vacant.
-Rajasthan can have a maximum of 30 ministers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)